-Shapeshifting can be magically understood as being the ability to change and shift the thoughts and perceptions we usually inhabit.
+Shapeshifting in this sense can be understood as the ability to change and shift the thoughts and perceptions we usually inhabit.
 As a human we have ways that we perceive the world around us, but with bat inside our body and mind, the way we perceive the world and ourselves changes radically.
 Through the processes of inviting the animal energy to become a part of us, we shift and change our own understanding.

-The act of shape-shifting has been common throughout many shamanic, neoshamanic and pagan cultures for a very long time.
-In many shamanic tales, such as The Roe Deer Man (Nauwald, 2004, p.
-94), a person could change quite easily between an animal and a human using techniques that involves wearing an animal's skin or an animal part, or simply using thought and will to change the form.
-In Japanese mythology, the kitsune or fox spirits were thought to be able to take the form of humans, or alternatively possess humans so that they became more fox-like in nature.
-In paganism, many gods and goddesses possess the ability to change form, and even those who spend a great deal of time as an animal - such as the Morrighu (who occupies the form of ravens in some depictions), or even the Horned God, Cernunnos, who can appear as a stag, or an antlered man (as seen on the fresco of the Pilier des nautes in Paris).
+The act of shapeshifting has been common throughout many animistic cultures for a very long time.
+In many Indigenous tales, such as The Roe Deer Man (Nauwald, 2004, p.
+94), a person could change quite easily between an animal and a human using techniques that involves wearing an animal’s skin or an animal part, or simply using thought and will to change the form.
+In Japanese folklore, the kitsune or fox spirits were thought to be able to take the form of humans, or alternatively possess humans so that they became more fox-like in nature.
+In paganism, many gods and goddesses possess the ability to change form, and even those who spend a great deal of time as an animal – such as the Morrighu (who occupies the form of ravens in some depictions), or even the Horned God, Cernunnos, who can appear as a stag, or an antlered man (as seen on the fresco of the Pilier des nautes in Paris).

 Those gods, spirits and entities who could change into animals often took on the nature of those animals.
 Those who were possessed by foxes in Japan were thought to take on ‘fox-like’ qualities, their eyes became more calculating and cunning, they were said to yelp like a fox yelps, they became at times deceptive, and women who were possessed were thought to be more deliberately seductive and graceful (Hearn, 2005 / Nozaki, 1961).
 For those who believe in lycanthropy or werewolves, it was thought that lycanthropes took on the qualities of wolves, from craving raw meat, to becoming more alert and comfortable in nature and sometimes even taking on the physical appearance of a wolf (Hamel, 1969).